University of Florida

 ME | Agricultural & Biological Engineering

 Justin earned his ME degree in August 2004 from UF’s Department of Agricultural & Biological Engineering.
-Under the advisement of Dr. Michael Dukes, Justin’s master’s research focused on managing stormwater at the scale of a residential lot.
-He also has a BSc in Agricultural Engineering from the School of Bioresources Engineering and Environmental Hydrology at the University of Natal, December 2001.
+Under the advisement of Dr. Michael Dukes, Justin's master’s research focused on managing stormwater at the scale of a residential lot.
+He also has a BS in Agricultural Engineering from the School of Bioresources Engineering and Environmental Hydrology at the University of Natal, December 2001.

 Danika Randolph